 I am a Postdoctoral Research Fellow at the Department of Global Health and Population at the T.H.
 Chan School of Public Health at Harvard University.
-In my research, I use tools from microeconomics to explore topics related to health, poverty alleviation and gender in developing countries.
+In my research, I use econometric tools to explore topics related to poverty alleviation, human capital accumulation and health in developing countries.

 I received my Ph.D. in Public Policy from the University of North Carolina at Chapel Hill.
-My dissertation examined the infant mortality costs of deforestation-induced malaria in Indonesia and the impacts of cash transfer programs on youth outcomes such as exposure to physical violence.
+My dissertation examines the infant mortality costs of deforestation-induced malaria in Indonesia and the impacts of cash transfer programs on different youth outcomes.
 Before starting my doctoral studies, I was a Research Associate with the Abdul Latif Jameel Poverty Action Lab (J-PAL) in India.